2060-io/hologram.zone-specs/spec.md

 Development lifecycle must adhere to the [organization rules](https://github.com/2060-io/organization/blob/main/basic-rules.md).

-When a tag is created from the main branch, it MUST create a deployable container published to dockerhub.
+When a tag is created from the main branch, it MUST deploy to github pages.

 Repo for website MUST be named `hologram.zone-website`.